tareqimbasher/files/README.md

-# aurelia-electron-webpack
+# files

-A basic boilerplate to build Electron apps with `electron-forge`, Aurelia 2 and Webpack.
+A cross-platform file manager that features panes and tabs and more.

 ## Getting Started